 - What is pancreatitis?

-- What are the causes of acute pancreatitis?
+- What are the signs and symptoms of pancreatitis?

-- What are the symptoms of chronic pancreatitis?
+- What are some of the complications of pancreatitis?

 What is pancreatitis?